Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Information-Lookup.md

 ## Lookup types

-Commerce Hub allows account information lookup to be performed based on the Global BIN, Cloud BIN or both based on the business requirements.
+Commerce Hub allows an account information lookup to be performed based on the Global BIN, Cloud BIN or both based on the business requirements.

 <!-- type: row -->